REGISTRATION

 The games are generally on the weekends, at home and away fields.
 They can be scheduled for any time on Saturday and Sunday.

 The leagues issue a tentative schedule that indicates dates the two teams can play each other.
 However, the managers and coaches of the two teams work together to find a time that works for the coaches.
 The dates can change from the originally proposed date if the teams agree.
-Byga automatically obtains the game schedule from GotSoccer, so you may see some of these shifts during the season.
+Byga automatically obtains the game schedules from League platforms, so you may see some of these shifts during the season.

 As managers of the opposing teams work together to find available field slots and times that work for both coaches, the schedule is populated.
 This can take a few weeks at the beginning of each season before all games are scheduled.
 And even after a season begins, games can continue to shift around if both teams agree.